Church of St Teresa, Singapore: Origins

 At the end of the nineteenth century, the only church that served the Chinese Catholic community in Singapore was the Church of Saints Peter and Paul.
 Even so, the church was continuously packed on Sundays, feast days and other special occasions, and it was largely a Teochew-speaking congregation.

 In 1910, Bishop Emile Barillon wrote back to the Paris Foreign Missions Society (MEP), mentioning that the Church in Singapore "foresees that a third Chinese parish would become necessary for the Catholics originating from Fukien who have multiplied more and more.”
 During that time, there were a few hundred Hokkien-speaking Christians.
 Conversions within this dialect group were few as they had no church of their own, and as such there was a need to build a church catered to the Hokkien community.

 In 1923, Father Emile Joseph Mariette, who was then the parish priest of the Church of Saints Peter and Paul, suggested to the MEP to build this new church, and thus they began the search for a suitable site.
 On 21 November 1925, the Church acquired 2.1 acres of land at Bukit Purmei, which at that time was a large tract of undeveloped and dismal marshland occupied by Malay Squatters and Catholic families.
 During that period, this plot of land was near Outram General Hospital as well as Tanjong Pagar Railway Station, which was still undergoing construction then.
 The cost of the land amounted to $26,000, and the building fund took about a quarter of a million dollars, all of which was contributed by the MEP and prominent Chinese Catholics.

 The building was based on the sketches of Father Jean Marie Ouillon, and his design was heavily inspired by the Basilica of the Sacred Heart in Montmarte, which was also built on a hill.
 The foundation stone was laid on Easter Monday, 18 April 1927, by Pierre Louis Perrichon, Bishop of Corona and Coadjutor to the Bishop of Malacca.

-During the construction, Father Mariette was inspecting the construction prorgress on site when a plank fell from the top of the steeple and hit him on his head.
-He was rushed to Outram General Hospital, but passed away soon after.
+During the construction, Father Mariette was inspecting the construction progress on site when a plank fell from the top of the steeple and hit him on his head.
+He was rushed to Outram General Hospital, but died soon after.
 Up till this day, a marble plaque stands dedicated to him near where the accident took place.
 Father Stephen Lee was then tasked to supervise the rest of the building project, and subsequently became the parish priest in 1930.